9: …And the World Will Go On Without You

 Where did it all go wrong?
 On a hot day in autumn, V woke up first.

-In Tessa’s room, dawn’s first rays had fallen through the window, distant glow filtering through pink curtains.
-Dim, even for V’s optics, but her white eye-lights flicked on.
-The shadows were teeming.
 Illegible white pages darkened by strange diagrams adorned the walls, and the dolls had eyes that glittered in the dark.
 Here and there were melted candles and metal chains and a mélange of things unidentified.

 Tessa’s room didn’t creep V out — but she’d rather not be alone in here, right now.

-She glanced at N, stock-still in the recharge dock beside her.
-White text on his screen – Sleep Mode, V inferred.
-She glanced at Tessa: the human’s chest rising and falling so slowly, eyes closed – probably.
 A part of her suggested hanging execution there, and just watching her human (while glancing away every few seconds so it wouldn’t be creepy, of course).
 Wait for Tessa to wake up, wait for commands, wait to be useful.

 But V didn’t want to do that, so V didn’t have to.
 Tessa had granted all of them that.
-V could predict failure, anyway – Tessa wouldn’t give orders, not right as she woke up.
-Still, V could anticipate her wants, serve her dark coffee with lemon juice and a bowl of unsweetened porridge – but N liked to be the one to get Tessa her breakfast.
+V could predict failure, anyway — Tessa wouldn’t give orders, not right as she woke up.

-Or J. Usually it was J.
+Or J. It usually was J.

 V glanced further, animating a squint, and spotted the drone in pigtails.
 (She had her own dock, separate from N and V.) Did J have a dissatisfied frown even while sleeping?
 V couldn’t tell.
-Unplugging herself, she plucked her new glasses from Tessa’s workbench, and slipped them on.
-But she didn’t glance at the oldest drone again, lest looking too long awoke her.

-Because of her, V was up first: the sooner she was out of the room, the less she had to hear J taunting her, embarrassing her in front of N, pointing out every way she was the least of Tessa’s drones.
+Because of that drone, V was up first: the sooner she was out of the room, the less she had to hear J taunting her, embarrassing her in front of N, pointing out every way she was the least of Tessa’s drones.
 So she shied away.
 Wake up first, get to work elsewhere in the manor, and V wouldn’t be there to face her.

 She started walking, soft steps on the carpet.

-V wouldn’t be there – leaving N to face J alone.
+V wouldn’t be there — leaving N to face J alone.
 Would J kick him down again?
 Sabotage his cooking?
 Call him names?
-V did have defective circuits – but N’s worst crime was being nice, even to the drones locked in default configuration.
-Which, what, denied J the special treatment she demanded?
+V did have defective circuits — but N’s worst crime was being nice, even to the drones locked in default configuration.
+Which did what, denied J the special treatment she demanded?
 Sigh.

 But what could stop the oldest drone?
-Hmm… But the answer only took a cycle.
+Hmm… But the correct answer only took a cycle.
 Master James Elliott.
 Even the thought had V flinching, freezing mid-stride.
-To him, J always bowed her head, same as the rest – every drone feared Master James’s wrath.
+To him, even J always bowed her head, same as the rest – every drone feared Master James’s wrath.
 One wrong move would load a bullet in the chamber.
 Any move after that would fire.

 That voice, that violence, that getting exactly what you want — was it wrong for V to want that?
 Did it make her as bad as J?
 A worker drone shouldn’t be thinking these things…